Vantrue E1 Pro Specs

 You can connect your smart phone either with 2.4GHz or 5GHz Wi-Fi.
 If you’re going for the LTE module, you also have the option of changing the camera’s settings remotely.
 This can be useful in parking mode for example.

-Video Quality
+Video Quality And Samples

-Parking Modes
+Parking Mode

-Like all dash cams, the E1 Pro needs a hard-wiring kit or battery pack to be able to run in parking mode.
+As usual, the E1 Pro needs a hard-wiring kit or battery pack to be able to run in parking mode.
 A hard-wiring kit for the E1 Pro costs about $20 extra.
 Battery packs are more expensive (here’s an overview).

 The following parking modes are supported: